sarg3nt/cert-manager-webhook-infoblox-wapi/README.md

 An InfoBlox WAPI webhook for cert-manager.

 This project provides a custom [ACME DNS01 Challenge Provider](https://cert-manager.io/docs/configuration/acme/dns01) as a webhook for [cert-manager](https://cert-manager.io/).
-This webhook integrates cert-manager with InfoBlox WAPI is a REST API.
+This webhook integrates cert-manager with InfoBlox WAPI via its REST API.
 You can learn more about WAPI in this [PDF](https://www.infoblox.com/wp-content/uploads/infoblox-deployment-infoblox-rest-api.pdf).

 This implementation is based on [infoblox-go-client](https://github.com/infobloxopen/infoblox-go-client) library.